-Gifted kid burnout is when a child that’s endowed with above-average abilities becomes exhausted as a result of too much pressure from unrealistic expectations they set for themselves or others place on them.
+Gifted kid burnout is when a child endowed with above-average abilities becomes exhausted as a result of too much pressure from unrealistic expectations they set for themselves or others place on them.
 Symptoms include apathy, isolation, and irritability.
-Helping a burnt-out gifted kid starts with understanding their unique characteristics so that you can become their advocate and normalize being imperfect.
+Helping a burnt-out gifted kid starts with understanding their unique characteristics so you can become their advocate and normalize being imperfect.

 What Is Gifted Kid Burnout?